Joint Mean and Covariance Modeling of Multiple Health Outcome Measures: Statistical models

-where $\m B_1$ is a $p \times q_1$ matrix, $\m A$ is a $p\times p$ positive-definite matrix and $\m B_2$ is a $p\times q$ matrix.
-Equation (\ref{eqn:mean}) is the regular multivariate mean regression.
-The resulting covariance function in Equation (\ref{eqn:cov}) is positive definite for all $\m x_2$, and expresses the covariance as equal to a ``baseline'' covariance matrix $\m A$ plus a rank-1, $p\times p$ positive definite matrix that varies with $\m x_2$.
+where $\m B_1$ is a $p \times q_1$ matrix, $\m A$ is a $p\times p$ positive-definite matrix, and $\m B_2$ is a $p\times q_2$ matrix.
+The resulting covariance function in Equation (\ref{eqn:cov1}) is positive-definite for all $\m x_2$, and it expresses the covariance as a constant covariance matrix $\m A$ plus a rank-1, positive-semi-definite matrix that varies with $\m x_2$. \cite{hoff_2012} consider the case where $\m x_2$ is a single continuous variable, which makes the variance a quadratic function of the predictor.
+We apply such a model when there are multiple categorical predictors.
+For example, if sex is our only predictor, we let $\m x_2= (1,1)^T $ for males and $\m x_2=(1,0)^T$ for females, where the first ``1'' in each vector corresponds to the intercept.

-The covariance regression model can also be interpreted as a special random effects model.
-Assume the observed data $\m y_1,\ldots, \m y_n$ has the following model:
+The covariance regression model can also be interpreted as a special random-effects model.
+Assume the observed data $\m y_1,\ldots, \m y_n$ are generated by the following model: